kylefoxaustin/intel_scrape_ARK/README.md

       ^^^This is a URL link^^^
 -- Note the column header text does not matter, the script will skip the first line in the spreadsheet

-## Overview
+## Overview of the project and how to use

 This project consists of two main scripts:

-1. `scrape.py` - Downloads HTML content from Intel product pages while bypassing anti-scraping measures
+1. `scrape.py` - Downloads HTML content from Intel product pages included in the input_file.xlsx (can be named any namne)
-2. `extract_status.py` - Extracts service status information from the downloaded HTML files
+2. `extract_status.py` - Extracts service status information from the downloaded HTML files from scrape.py and outputs to a named file

-The scraper handles Intel's anti-scraping protections by using multiple request methods and adding appropriate delays between requests.
-It can extract hyperlinks from ODS/Excel files and download the corresponding web pages.
+scrape.py can extract hyperlinks from ODS/Excel files and download the corresponding web pages.
+There are multiple methods the script uses to pull the web pages. extract_status.py consolidates all the information into a new .xlsx/.ods file including the service status field.

+You can modify the script to include more information than just the service status field.

 ## Requirements